devtut/generate/docs/dotnet/globalization-in-asp-net-mvc-using-smart-internationalization-for-asp-net.md

 ---
-metaTitle: "Globalization in ASP.NET MVC using Smart internationalization for ASP.NET"
+metaTitle: ".NET Framework - Globalization in ASP.NET MVC using Smart internationalization for ASP.NET"
 description: "Basic configuration and setup"
 ---